LaserIO-UEL/LaserIO-UEL/src/main/resources/assets/laserio/guides/laserio/laseriobook/tools/laser_wrench.md

 ![](laser_wrench.png)

-Linking Nodes one by one after you placed them can be tedious; luckily the Laser Wrench can automatically do that for you!
+Connecting Nodes one by one after you placed them can be tedious; luckily the Laser Wrench can automatically do that for you!

-While placing Nodes, holding the Laser Wrench in your offhand automatically connects each node to the previously placed one!
+While placing Nodes, holding the Laser Wrench in your offhand automatically connects each Node to the previously placed one!

 Note: This feature works with (Advanced) Laser Connectors as well!